Dong Ho Painting: The Cultural Beauty of Folk Art

 making woodcut dong ho print

-Making a woodblock to print Dong Ho paintings. @levanchu
+Making a woodblock to print Dong Ho Paintings. @levanchu

-Dong Ho painting paper
+Dong Ho Painting paper

-dong ho folklore painting
+diep paper in dong ho painting

-Dong Ho painting colors
+Dong Ho Painting colors

-Dong Ho painting colors are produced from natural materials, so there are limited colors.
+Dong Ho Painting colors are produced from natural materials, so there are limited colors.

-dong ho painting vietnam
+hong ho painting color

-Dong Ho painting production process
+Dong Ho Painting production process

 2. Step 2: Mix colors depending on the type of painting and the subject.